amitmohapatra/employeeserv-master/README.md

 	- Done
 - Idempotency logic is implemented to avoid duplicate resource creation.
     - DB unique constraint added in Entity

+## How to run the application
+- Please have Maven version `3.3.3` & Java 8 on your system.
+- Use command `mvn clean install` to build the project.
+- Use command `mvn spring-boot:run` from `employeeservImplementation` folder to run the project.
+- Use postman or curl to access `http://localhost:8080/v1/bfs/employee` POST endpoint with body mentioned below.
+It will return an Employee resource on successful saving.
+  - {
+	"first_name": "Amit",
+	"last_name": "Mohapatra",
+	"date_of_birth": "10/2/1990",
+	"address": {
+	    "line1": "test address",
+	    "city": "Bangalore",
+	    "state": "Karnataka",
+	    "country": "India",
+	    "zip_code": "560035"
+	    }
+	}
+- Use postman or curl to access `http://localhost:8080/v1/bfs/employee/1` GET endpoint.
+It will return an Employee resource.

 ## Assignment submission
 Thank you very much for your time to take this test.
 Please upload this complete solution in Github and send us the link to `bfs-sor-interview@paypal.com`.